Edward Vernon Sparhawk: The Widow Rock

 Sometime in 1824, Sparhawk published The Widow Rock and Other Poems by the American writer Margaret Blennerhassett.
 The volume was published anonymously, the title page listing its author simply as "A Lady."

 First marriage

 Sparhawk returned to the United States, and on August 7, 1824, he married Julia Brush Lyman in Burlington, Vermont.
 They remained married until her death in 1836.

 Duff Green incident

-The late 1820s found Sparhawk working as a reporter in Washington, DC for the National Intelligencer.
+The late 1820s found Sparhawk working as a reporter in Washington, D.C., for the National Intelligencer.
 On January 25, 1928, the owner and editor of the United States Telegraph, Duff Green, confronted Sparhawk in the United States Capitol and accused him of deliberately and maliciously misquoting a speech by John Randolph of Roanoke.
 The Intelligencer reported that Green viciously assaulted Sparhawk, while the Telegraph insisted that any physical altercation was minor and that Sparhawk has barely been hurt.
 A few days later, Sparhawk petitioned the United States Senate for redress.